-vangi bharit or vangyache bharit recipe – an easy recipe made with baingan or aubergines. one of the very popular indian recipe with baingan is baingan bhartha and it is made in different ways regionally in india.
+vangyache bharit recipe – this is an easy recipe made with baingan or aubergines. one of the very popular indian recipe with baingan is baingan bhartha and it is made in different ways regionally in india.

-this vangi bharith recipe is the maharashtrian style of making baingan bhartha. vangi or vangya stands for aubergines in marathi language. i have already posted two similar recipes of punjabi baingan bhartha and baingan chokha recipe (from bihari cuisine).
+this vangyache bharit recipe is the maharashtrian style of making baingan bhartha. vangi or vangya stands for aubergines in marathi language. i have already posted two similar recipes:

 like baingan bharta, the recipe calls for roasting the eggplant on fire. the fire roasted eggplant gives a smoky flavor to the dish. nowadays we roast the baingan on stove top but in good old days, the baingan used to be roasted in charcoal fire and that really gives a good smoky charcoal flavor to the baingan bharta.

 this vangi bharit recipe was shared by a maharashtrian friend and from then on i have always made it this way. the recipe just uses basic indian ingredients – onions, tomatoes, garlic, green chilies and coriander leaves. thats it… no spice powders. so easy to make with these ingredients that are usually stocked in the kitchen. the recipe is made with large aubergines or eggplants.

 - 1 large aubergine (vangi or bhartha baingan or eggplant or brinjal)

 - 1 small to medium tomato, finely chopped